PawseySC/bio-intro-containers/_episodes/31-build-docker.md

 - Build and share an image with Docker
 - Convert a Docker image into the Singularity format
 keypoints:
-- Use `FROM` to specify the build starting image
+- Specify the build starting image with `FROM`
 - Execute shell commands with `RUN`
 - Declare environment variables with `ENV`
-- Build images starting from a `Dockerfile` recipe with `docker build`
+- Build images starting from a `Dockerfile` using `docker build`
-- Push images to a web registry with `docker push`
+- Push images to a web registry using `docker push`
-- Share images as a single file using `docker save` and `docker load`
+- Convert a Docker image by using `singularity pull docker-daemon:`
-- You can locally convert a Docker image by using `singularity pull docker-daemon:`
+- Share Singularity SIF images as any other file
 ---